Dripdrop12/ipardalis/content/blog/sunny/index.md

 title = "Sunny"
 date = "2019-06-10"
-tags = ["sunny", "jude", "sparkles", "kako"] categories = ["retired breeders"] banner = "img/ambilobe/sunny/sunny"
+tags = ["sunny", "jude", "sparkles", "kako"] categories = ["retired ambilobe"] banner = "img/ambilobe/sunny/sunny"
 +++

 {{< load-photoswipe >}}

 Sunny was my second favorite female from the Jude x Kako clutch, hatched 6/5/19.
 She reminds me a lot of her mother, Kako.
 It will be a lot of fun to watch her eggs hatch to see which traits she is carrying.
+With any luck we will be able to grap a killer yellow body blue bar male from her and Zanaka.

 {{< gallery dir="/img/ambilobe/sunny" />}}